Skip to Content cleverbridge-logo-base-layer

 • Hand‑back to the app.
 On success, return the user to an unlocked app state with a clear confirmation.

-• Receipts and renewals.
+• Receipts and auto-renewals.
 Instant on‑screen confirmation + email with price, taxes, renewal date/cancel path, and support.

 When evaluating solutions, confirm which wallets are available and whether the flow reliably returns the user to the app in an unlocked state

-How to choose your path — Play Billing, app-to-web checkout, or a third‑party store
+How to choose your path — Play Billing, app2web checkout, or a third‑party store

 Use this simple lens to choose the right path for your app: